What is a Transportation Security Screener?

 - Baggage Screener

-In the United States, there were 46,100 jobs for Transportation Security Screener in 2016.
+In 2016, there was an estimated number of 46,100 jobs in the United States for Transportation Security Screener.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Transportation Security Screener by 2026.
-There will be an estimated 4,200 positions for Transportation Security Screener per year.
+The BLS estimates 4,200 yearly job openings in this field.

 The states with the most job growth for Transportation Security Screener are Nevada, Utah, and Nebraska.
 Watch out if you plan on working in Maine, New Jersey, or West Virginia.
 These states have the worst job growth for this type of profession.